RUMI'S UNTOLD STORY

 15. Rumi Belongs to the Whole World and Cannot Be Marginalized

-The Art of Translation
+The Failure of Ownership

 His famous line of "come, come whoever you are" is as precious as "all men are created equal" and "liberty and justice for all."